News & Events

 Payrolling benefits: A guide for employers

-As an employer, you are responsible for providing your employees with a range of benefits, such as company cars, medical insurance, and gym memberships.
-While these benefits can be a great way to attract and retain top talent, managing them can be time-consuming and complicated.
-That’s where payrolling benefits come in.
-Rowleys Payroll Manager, Rebecca Gotch, explains more about payrolling benefits and what action you need to take before 6 April 2023.
+Many employers offer benefits such as company cars, medical insurance, and gym memberships to attract and retain talent.
+However, managing these benefits can be time-consuming and complicated.
+Payrolling benefits offers a solution to this.
+Rowleys Payroll Manager, Rebecca Gotch, explains more, including what action you need to take before 6 April 2025.

 What is payrolling benefits?